Participation Survey

 The Participation survey is a continuous push to web survey of adults aged 16 and over in England.
 There are paper surveys available for those not digitally engaged.
 Verian is carrying out the survey on behalf of the Department for Culture, Media and Sport (DCMS).
 Fieldwork started in October 2021 and will be a main evidence source for DCMS and its sectors by providing statistically representative national estimates of adult engagement with the DCMS sectors.
 The survey’s main objectives are to:

-• Provide data at a county level to meet user needs, including providing evidence for the levelling up agenda.
+Provide data at a county level to meet user needs, including providing evidence enabling us to monitor the accessibility of our sectors.

 Update to the Participation Survey

 In February 2023, there was a Machinery of Government change and responsibility for digital policy now sits within the Department for Science, Innovation and Technology.
-This will not affect the content of the Participation Survey for 2023/24 and 2024/25 - digital questions are still part of the survey.
+This has not affected the content of the Participation Survey for 2023/24 and 2024/25, however these digital sector questions have now been removed from the 2025/26 Participation Survey.

-As a result of a partnership between Arts Council England (ACE) and DCMS, in 2023/24, we are boosting the Participation Survey to be able to produce meaningful estimates at the Local Authority (LA) level, currently, we are doing so at the international territorial levels 2 (ITL 2: groups of counties and districts in metropolitan areas).
+As a result of a partnership between Arts Council England (ACE) and DCMS, in 2023/24, we boosted the Participation Survey to be able to produce meaningful estimates at the Local Authority (LA) level.
+The questionnaire for 2023/24 was developed collaboratively to adapt to the needs and interests of both DCMS and ACE.
+In 2024/25, the survey is not boosted and therefore estimates will be available at the international territorial levels 2 (ITL 2: groups of counties and districts in metropolitan areas).
 Looking ahead to 2026/27, our aim is for a LA boost to happen every three years, as outlined in the below table, and will absorb ACE’s planned ‘cultural and creative lives’ survey, providing better value for money and providing users with a more detailed evidence base.

 The questionnaire for 2023/24 has been developed collaboratively to adapt to the needs and interests of both DCMS and ACE.